coder-Rishi05/JAVASCRIPT-ASYNC-/readme.md

   1. What is async await.

   it is a keyword used with functions diffrent then normal functions.
 It's a asynchronous function. await is also a keyword used inside async function to handle promises which is given by fetch call inside it.

+ async and await combo is used to handle promises. await is a keyword that can only be used inside an async function.

   explain multiple promise handling like which take diffrent times.